Eik-Lab/Financial-Technology-Projects-/Case 6/README.md

 # CASE 6 - DATA-DRIVEN BANKRUPTCY PREDICTION
+![image](https://github.com/Eik-Lab/NBIM-hackathon/assets/37374275/7abe2c0a-bccb-4b63-88a0-a5d18d4b7862)

 ## BACKGROUND
 In the intricate world of investment banking, being able to assess the financial stability and potential risks associated with companies is of paramount importance.
 While traditional methods provide a myriad of metrics to analyze, synthesizing them into a single, digestible, and actionable score can significantly streamline the decision-making process for stakeholders.
 This concept is not foreign, as seen with ESG scores focusing on environmental, social, and governance factors.
 Drawing inspiration from such consolidated metrics, there's a growing demand for a similar, unified "Bankruptcy Score" to gauge a company's risk of insolvency.

+## PROBLEM DESCRIPTION
-The challenge is to conceptualize, design, and validate a comprehensive "Bankruptcy Score" – a single metric that accumulates a blend of financial, operational, and market-driven indicators to predict a company's risk of bankruptcy.
+Your group is asked to conceptualize, design, and validate a comprehensive "Bankruptcy Score" – a single metric that accumulates a blend of financial, operational, and market-driven indicators to predict a company's risk of bankruptcy.
 This score should not only simplify the risk assessment process but also enhance its predictive accuracy.

-![image](https://github.com/Eik-Lab/NBIM-hackathon/assets/37374275/7abe2c0a-bccb-4b63-88a0-a5d18d4b7862)

-## GOALS AND OBJECTIVES
+## GOALS
 Develop your own Bankruptcy score method that presents key aspects such as
 *	Consolidation of Metrics: Identify, evaluate, and consolidate a range of traditional and alternative data sources into a singular score.
 *	Dynamic Adaptability: Ensure the score is adjustable based on industry, geography, and size of the company, allowing for more tailored risk assessments.